tezos-commons/baseDAO/docs/specification.md

     - IMPORTANT: Must be bigger than `proposal_flush_time`.
 7. `quorum_threshold : quorum_threshold` specifies what fraction of the frozen
    tokens total supply of total votes are required for a successful proposal.
-8. `fixed_proposal_fee_in_token : nat` specifies the fee for submitting a proposal (in native DAO token).
+8. `fixed_proposal_fee_in_token : nat` specifies the fee to be paid for submitting a proposal (in frozen tokens).

 # Contract logic

 This chapter provides a high-level overview of the contract's logic.

 - The contract maintains a ledger of address and its balance (frozen tokens and optionally others).
-- The contract maintains the address of an a FA2 contract and a token id, to use in the governance process.
+- The contract maintains the address of an a FA2 contract and a `token_id`, to use in the governance process.
-- The contract manages a special role called "Administrator".
+- The contract manages two special roles, the `admin` and `guardian`.
-- The contract stores a list of proposals that can be in one of the states: "ongoing", "rejected", or "accepted".
+- The contract stores a list of proposals that can be in one of the states:
+  "ongoing", "rejected", "accepted" or "expired".
-- The contract forbids transferring XTZ to the contract, because they will be locked forever.
+- The contract forbids transferring XTZ to the contract, because they might be locked forever.

 ## Roles

-The token supports one "global" user role: `Administrator`.
-This role applies to the whole contract (hence "global"):
+The token supports two "global" user role: `admin` and `guardian`.
+These roles apply to the whole contract (hence "global"):

-* **administrator**
+* **admin**
-  - Can re-assign this role to a new address.
+  - Can re-assign this role to a new address or to the DAO itself.
   - Can perform administrative operations.
+  - There always must be exactly one `admin`.
+* **guardian**
+  - Can drop any proposal at any time.
+  - Cannot be an implicit address, in other words it must be a contract.
-  - There always must be exactly one administrator.
+  - There always must be exactly one `guardian`.

 Additionally, the contract inherits the **operator** role from FA2.
 This role is "local" to a particular address.